Skip to content

 Cats

-Sekhmet was another ancient Egyptian goddess that appeared approximately in the third Dynasty—the first king of this Dynasty was Djoser who built the world’s first pyramid, the Step Pyramid.
+Sekhmet was another ancient Egyptian goddess who appeared around the third Dynasty.
+The first king of this Dynasty was Djoser, who built the world’s first pyramid, the Step Pyramid.
 Sekhmet was the daughter of Ra, the Sun’s god.
 She represented a manifestation of his powers and held a critical position among the many other deities in the ancient Egyptian religion.

 That is why Sekhmet was made the goddess of war and destruction.
-But no, she was not there to destroy the world, since gods, by definition, are good and fair.
+But no, she was not there to destroy the world since gods, by definition, are reasonable and fair.
 Instead, Sekhmet was to kill those who threatened the power of the Sun god Ra.

-At some point in her existence, which stretched from the Old Kingdom (2686-2181 BC) all the way to the New Kingdom (1550-1069 BC), Sekhmet was also appointed the goddess of healing and medicine and the one who led, inspired, and helped doctors—yes, there were doctors back them just like there were engineers who designed all the terrific ancient Egyptian monuments.
+At some point in her existence, which stretched from the Old Kingdom (2686-2181 BC) to the New Kingdom (1550-1069 BC), Sekhmet was also appointed the goddess of healing and medicine and the one who led, inspired, and helped doctors—yes, there were doctors behind them, just like there were engineers who designed all the terrific ancient Egyptian monuments.

 Have you not noticed anything?

-All the deities cats symbolised were goddesses.
-Apparently, or that is how we like to think about it, ancient Egyptians also had the exact same unjustified belief that all cats are females, just like we do!
+All the deities that the cats symbolised were goddesses.
+Apparently, or at least that is how we like to think about it, ancient Egyptians also had the exact same unjustified belief that all cats were females, just like we do!

-Although you do not need to go as far as mummifying your pet cat like ancient Egyptians did to show how much you care about cats, you can still provide them with help in the form of food, shelter, medicine and protection as much as you can.
+Although you do not need to go as far as mummifying your pet cat like ancient Egyptians did to show how much you care about cats, you can still help them in the form of food, shelter, medicine and protection as much as you can.

-You can also come for a visit to Egypt.
-Besides enjoying a wonderful travel experience moving between the endless attractions, you will get to see for yourself how ancient Egyptians loved, appreciated and honoured those beautiful little creatures like no other nation ever did.
+You can also visit Egypt.
+Besides enjoying a wonderful travel experience between the endless attractions, you will get to see for yourself how ancient Egyptians loved, appreciated, and honoured those beautiful little creatures like no other nation ever did.

 Leave a comment